alexgibson/alxgbsn.co.uk/_posts/2019-02-22-testing-native-es-modules-mocha-esm.md

 1 passing (10ms)
 ```

-Because Mocha is a Node based testing framework, I was also able to port the project's backend tests to use the same framework.
-Being able to run both suite of tests via an npm script in `package.json` is pretty nice:
+Because Mocha is Node based, I was also able to port the project's back-end tests to use the same framework.
+Being able to run both suite of tests via an npm script in `package.json` is nice and simple:

 ```
 "scripts": {